Managing Bed-Wetting (Nocturnal Enuresis) in Children

 The Bottom Line

 Bed-wetting has happened to just about everyone—even you when you were a child!
 It isn’t uncommon for children between 2 and 4 years old to experience bed-wetting during daytime and nighttime toilet training.
-Most children outgrow bed-wetting around the age of 5, but for some bed-wetting may continue.
+Most children outgrow bed-wetting around the age of 5, but for some, it may continue.
+If you're wondering why do kids wet the bed, there are many reasons including underdeveloped bladder control, overproduction of urine at night, or even genetic factors.

 There are many reasons why your child may be wetting the bed, some of them having to do with a developing bladder, an inability to hold urine at night, or an overproduction of urine in the evening.
 Sometimes a medical condition could be the cause.
 Children who have sleep apnea or ADHD are more likely to wet the bed.
 Bed-wetting can also be hereditary.